faithlky/gcal-multiselect/README.md

-# Google Calendar Event Multiselect Mode
+# Google Calendar Event Multiselect

 ## Objective:
 This is meant for people who use Google Calendar for time boxing.